shahanakattil/ai-in-a-day/00-getting-started-v2.md

 ## Overview

 In this lab, you will explore the use of Natural Language Processing and Machine Learning to classify COVID-19 research papers into natural groupings.
 You will utilize Automated Machine Learning (AutoML) in Azure to train and refine the best classification models.
 The lab emphasizes the importance of a fully automated and traceable process for managing large volumes of incoming research documents, ensuring data quality through engineering processes, and providing advanced indexing and search capabilities using Cognitive Search.
-Additionally, you will learn how to leverage Conversational AI, using Power Virtual Agents and Cognitive Services, to help analysts easily navigate and find relevant research documents through natural language interactions.
+Additionally, you will learn how to leverage Conversational AI, using Power Virtual Agents and Azure AI Services, to help analysts easily navigate and find relevant research documents through natural language interactions.

 ## Objective

 Understand how to utilize Natural Language Processing, Machine Learning, and Conversational AI in Azure for classifying and exploring COVID-19 research papers.
 By the end of the lab, you will have knowledge on :

 - **Azure Machine Learning Model Training** : Learn to build, train, and evaluate machine learning models using Azure Machine Learning.
 You will explore the end-to-end process, from data preparation to model deployment, leveraging Azure's Automated ML and other tools for streamlined development and operationalization.
-- **Document Processing and Summarization with Azure Document Intelligence and Cognitive Service for Language** : Explore document processing and summarization using Azure Document Intelligence and Cognitive Service for Language. learn to extract, analyze, and summarize key information from documents, enhancing data accessibility and comprehension.
+- **Document Processing and Summarization with Azure Document Intelligence and AI Service for Language** : Explore document processing and summarization using Azure Document Intelligence and AI Service for Language. learn to extract, analyze, and summarize key information from documents, enhancing data accessibility and comprehension.
-- **Knowledge Mining with Azure Cognitive Search** : Learn to create rich search experiences by indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.
+- **Knowledge Mining with Azure AI Search** : Learn to create rich search experiences by indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.
 - **Conversational AI with Bot Service using Power Virtual Agents** : Learn to create new topics, define conversation flows, and test the bot, enabling interactive and natural language interactions with users.

 ## Pre-requisites